Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 Not only that, you’ll see who frequently hires for these jobs.

 And yes, we’ll also mention some of the usual legitimate jobs that don’t require human interaction, but only the ones that are worth your time and can be considered a JOB.

 Let’s get to ’em.

-Here are the best non-phone work from home jobs with legitimate companies.
+Here are different types of non-phone work from home jobs and places where you can get work doing them.
 They frequently hire so if you don’t want much human interaction, this list has you covered.